 2) Censor yourself.

 If you do have to work closely with the narcissist in your office, be careful of what you do and say around them.
 They are always on high alert—ready to twist and turn what you’ve said or done if it benefits them.
-For example, say they ask you how you feel about the new boss and you respond with, “I think they’re still getting the hang of it!”
-Instead of taking this innocent statement for what it is, they tell the boss that you think they’re unfit for the job—which ruins your good standings with him.
+For example, say they ask you how you feel about the new guy at work and you respond with, “I think they’re still getting the hang of it!”
+Instead of taking this innocent statement for what it is, they tell your new coworker that you think they’re unfit for the job.
 To avoid situations such as these, censor yourself whenever you’re in close proximity to the narcissist.

 3) Be prepared.